-The procedures to add or delete a cluster member vary depending on whether the cluster is a newly configured cluster or a cluster that is already configured and running.

-To add a member to a new cluster, refer to Section 5.5.1, "Adding a Member to a New Cluster".

-To add or delete a cluster member in an existing cluster, refer to the following sections:

-- Section 5.5.2, "Adding a Member to a Running DLM Cluster" - Section 5.5.3, "Deleting a Member from a DLM Cluster" - Section 5.5.4, "Adding a GULM Client-only Member" - Section 5.5.5, "Deleting a GULM Client-only Member" - Section 5.5.6, "Adding or Deleting a GULM Lock Server Member"
+The procedure to add a member to a cluster varies depending on whether the cluster is a newly-configured cluster or a cluster that is already configured and running.
+To add a member to a new cluster, refer to Section 5.5.1, "Adding a Member to a Cluster".
+To add a member to an existing cluster, refer to Section 5.5.2, "Adding a Member to a Running Cluster".
+To delete a member from a cluster, refer to Section 5.5.3, "Deleting a Member from a Cluster".

 5.5.1.
-Adding a Member to a New Cluster
+Adding a Member to a Cluster